zakariahka/CareerCrawler/README.md

-## The app is still in development !!
+## This app is still in development !!
 Hopefully will be finished soon :)

 # Job Listings Aggregator Bot